Blatter and Platini acquitted on charges of defrauding FIFA - WHIZ News

 The case was centered around a $2 million payment from FIFA to Platini with Blatter’s approval in 2011, for work done a decade earlier.
 The verdict followed an 11-day trial last month at the Federal Criminal Court of Switzerland in Bellinzona.

+Swiss prosecutor Thomas Hildbrand had requested a 20-month suspended sentence for both Blatter and Platini.
+Instead both were cleared and were also awarded a sum for costs during the trial, while Blatter also received 20,000 Swiss francs ($20,500) compensation for being morally wronged, the court said.

+Blatter and Platini sat quietly at separate tables with their lawyers while the verdict was announced.
+Later, there was a burst of applause from the small public audience as both men started to walk out of the courtroom, after a brief conversation with each other and an exchange of wry smiles.

-“Following the decision of the judges of the Court of Bellinzona, this morning, I wanted to express my happiness for all my loved ones that justice has finally been done after seven years of lies and manipulation,” Platini said in a statement.
+“Following the decision of the judges of the Court of Bellinzona, this morning, I wanted to express my happiness for all my loved ones that justice has finally been done after seven years of lies and manipulation,” Platini said.
 “The truth has come to light during this trial.”

 “I kept saying it: my fight is a fight against injustice.
 I won a first game.
 In this case, there are culprits who did not appear during this trial.
 Let them count on me, we will meet again.
 Because I will not give up and I will go all the way in my quest for truth.”